 What Is Parapsychology?

-Paranormal Fact and Fiction
+Paranormal Psychology: Fact and Fiction

-Joseph Banks Rhine is generally credited as founding parapsychology as an area of scientific study.
-In the 1930s, he and his colleagues at Duke University carried out the well-known Pearce-Pratt studies on extrasensory perception, involving the remote viewing of Zener cards in a laboratory setting.
-More recently, the Standford Research Institute has tested Uri Geller's ability to bend spoons and other metal objects with his mind.
+Joseph Banks Rhine is generally considered the founder of parapsychology.
+In the 1930s, he and his colleagues at Duke University carried out the well-known Pearce-Pratt studies on extrasensory perception, involving the attempted remote viewing of Zener cards in a laboratory setting.
+More recently, the Stanford Research Institute tested Uri Geller's alleged ability to bend spoons and other metal objects with his mind.